rilldata/rill/docs/docs/develop/import-data.md

 3. If your organization does not have SSO configured:

     a.
-Follow the steps described under [How to create an AWS service account using the AWS Management Console](#how-to-create-an-aws-service-account-using-the-aws-management-console), which you will find below on this page.
+Follow the steps described in [How to create an AWS service account using the AWS Management Console](../deploy/credentials/s3.md#how-to-create-an-aws-service-account-using-the-aws-management-console) in our tutorial for [Amazon S3 credentials](../deploy/credentials/s3.md).

     b.
 Run the following command and provide the access key, access secret, and default region when prompted (you can leave the "Default output format" blank):
     ```